2026 reality check: “agent reliability” now shows up in renewal calls and audit meetings

 }

-Table 2: Production-readiness checklist for agentic workflows (what to implement before expanding autonomy)
+Table 2: Agent production-readiness checklist (what to build before raising autonomy)

 | Capability | Minimum Bar | Metric to Track | Owner |